nats-io/nats-server/doc/adr/0003-distributed-tracing.md

 This enables sampling based `50%` of the service requests on this service.

-I propose we support additional sampling values `zipkin`, `jaeger`, `trace_context` which will configure the server to interpret the headers as below to determine if a request should be sampled.
+I propose we support the additional sampling value `headers` which will configure the server to interpret the headers as below to determine if a request should be sampled.

 ## Propagating headers

-The `io.nats.server.metric.v1.service_latency` advisory gets updated with additional `trace_format` and `headers` fields.
+The `io.nats.server.metric.v1.service_latency` advisory gets updated with an additional `headers` field.

-`headers` would just propagate all the headers unmodified.
-We might later add support for a whitelist here to avoid leaking sensitive information.
+`headers` contains only the headers used for the sampling decision.

 ```json
 {